Helpful Advice for Parents of Addicts

 - Get support.
 It is helpful to enlist the professional guidance of a therapist to help manage powerful emotions of anger, fear, resentment, and frustration that commonly accompany addiction in the family.
 Support groups, such as Al-anon, Nar-anon, SMART Recovery Family and Friends, and Families Anonymous, can offer compassion, education, and peer support.

-The Treatment Specialist can offer guidance and advice for parents of addicts searching for appropriate drug or alcohol addiction treatment.
-These free services include a free assessment that helps match the needs of the addict with the age-appropriate program, free locator service, and free insurance check of covered benefits.
-For help finding a high quality treatment program for your addicted son or daughter, call The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist will connect you to a treatment center that can offer guidance and advice for parents of addicts searching for appropriate drug or alcohol addiction treatment.
+These services include a free assessment, guidance on intervention if needed, and a free insurance check of covered benefits.
+If you loved one is struggling with meth substance abuse to heroin or opioids, alcohol, meth, or any other substances, help is available.
+For help getting your loved one into a treatment program for your addicted son or daughter, call a Treatment Specialist today at (866) 644-7911.